ZainabKamel/NGS2-Project/README.md

 trimmomatic is designed to be working with DNA data not RNA.
 ```

-# Hisat Alignment for untrimmedd data
+# Hisat Alignment for Trimmedd data
 ### Alignment Summary
 ```
 ## Control REP1 hs_REP1_T47D_shCTRL_RNAseq